ebyau/Vision-Based-Vehicle-Speed-Estimation_gr14/README.md

 To test our model on your own data, first make sure that the data structure is correct and that the preprocessing has been done properly, and then simply run `inference.py`.

 ## Further Improvements
-Filter output, increase window size, RNN
+Filter output, increase window size, RNN, Include inter-vehicle distance and speed estimation